ucbds-infra/otter-grader/docs/workflow/otter_generate/index.rst

 Before Using Otter Generate
 ---------------------------

-Before using Otter Generate, you should already have written `tests <../../test_files/index.md>`_ for the assignment and collected extra requirements into a requirements.txt file (see `here
+Before using Otter Generate, you should already have written :ref:`tests <test_files>` for the assignment and collected extra requirements into a requirements.txt file (see :ref:`here
-<container_image.md>`_).
-(Note: the default requirements can be overwritten by your requirements by
+<workflow_otter_generate_container_image>`).
+(Note: the default requirements can be overwritten by
-passing the ``--overwrite-requirements`` flag.)
+your requirements by passing the ``--overwrite-requirements`` flag.)

 Directory Structure